A. Judgment against Ammon.

 i.
 There is trouble on the sea: “The reference to the ‘sea’ (Jeremiah 49:23) must be figurative, because Syria had no seacoast in ancient times.
 Suggestions as to the meaning are ‘restlessness’ (so WBC) or ‘trouble’ (so Freedman).”
 (Feinberg)

 b.
 Damascus has grown feeble: In comparison to the might of the rising Babylonian Empire, Damascus was weak and feeble.
-They could not stand against the coming judgment, and would respond in paid and sorrow.
+They could not stand against the coming judgment, and would respond in pain and sorrow.

 2. (25-27) Damascus defeated but not depopulated.